How & Why to “Deep Water” Desert Plants

 How Deep Watering Grows Healthier Plants

-While new plants need water more frequently, once plants are established, they should be watered deeply but not frequently.
+While new plants need water more frequently, once plants are established, they should be watered deeply but infrequently.
 Here’s why…

 Increased Resilience to Heat and Drought